Xposed-Modules-Repo/com.simo.ssl.killer/README.md

 **An advanced XPosed module to bypass multiple ssl pinning implementations.**

 SSL KiLLER is an XPosed/LSPosed module designed for security testers and researchers.
-It implements a collection of hooks that target common SSL/TLS pinning implementations across popular libraries and custom app checks — helping you validate and audit app network security security testing for Android apps.
+It implements a collection of hooks that target common SSL/TLS pinning implementations across popular libraries and custom app checks.

 ## Features: